Medicare Enrollment

 • Medicare Advantage Open Enrollment Period.
 Runs from January 1st through March 31st but only for current Advantage members.
 If you already have an MA plan, you can use this period to make a one-time change to your coverage.
 That change takes effect on the first of the month after the new plan gets your request for coverage.

-You may also qualify for a special enrollment period for various other circumstances, such as when you’re still working at age 65 and opt not to enroll in Part B when you can.
+You may also qualify for a special enrollment period for various other circumstances, such as you moved and your current plan is no longer offered in your new ZIP code, you lost your current coverage, or you’re turning 65 or are new to Medicare because you were still working when you turned 65 and chose to keep your group coverage and opted not to enroll in Part B when you were first eligible.
 If you’ve got specific enrollment questions, reach out to Social Security or Medicare to make sure you’ve got the right info in your case.

 How to Sign Up for Medicare